sinbad/UEScripts/doc/PackageConfig.md

 ## Overview

-Many of the tools in this repo, such as `ue4-package.ps1` and `ue4-release.ps1` depend on a configuration file `packageconfig.json`.
+Many of the tools in this repo, such as the [Packaging Script](./Package.md) and the [Release Script](./Release.md), depend on a configuration file named `packageconfig.json`.

 This file should be in the root of your UE4 project.
-Details of its contents are below, but here's an example demonstrating many of the features:
+It's contents are set out in detail later in this document, but but here's an example demonstrating many of the features:

 ```json
 {